fiveoutofnine/tardis/src/curta/README.md

 }
 ```

-To automatically set up solution files for all supported puzzles, you can run the following helper script from the root of the repo (won't overwrite anything):
+To set up solution files for all supported puzzles, you can run the following helper script from the root of the repo (won't overwrite anything):

 ```sh
 source script/curta/setup.sh